mathiasrw/rexreplace/README.md

 - Set engine to run on streams with https://www.npmjs.com/package/replacestream
 - Implement in go so that all platforms can be supported with no need for node (might be based on)
 - Let https://github.com/dthree/vorpal deal with the interface?
 Or maybe https://www.npmjs.com/package/pretty-cli
+- Pool size for how many files are accessed simultaniusly can be set from CLI

 ## Related projects